 See more black bathroom ideas in our gallery.

-7. Pick bathroom pendant lighting for a pared back look
+6. Go for a simple pared back look

 Love a minimalist, unfussy bathroom design that looks timeless and elegant?
 You need a really nice pendant light – and no other lighting will be necessary.
 Choose frosted glass or ceramic for a soft and understated look, or a brass pendant for a bolder, more graphic look.
 Again, talk to an electrician before you buy.